-Headings are and are italics and blend in well.
+Headings are printed in italics and blend in well.
 I find them easy to ignore while reading, but helpful if I want to scan the page for something specific.
 The notes are around 6.3-point.
 Highlights for tables, charts, and chapter numbers, are tannish-green earth-tones.
 I like the earth-tone look and feel.
-Cross references are keyed to the text with letters.
+Cross-references are keyed to the text with letters.
 Translation notes are keyed to the text with numbers.

 It mostly looks line-matched so the lines on both sides of the page are printed on the same line, but there are lots of pages that don’t have it.
 I find these pages harder to read.

 The pagination is exactly the same as the regular edition.

 There are 80,000 cross-references.
 This is easily enough for most study and sermon prep.
 Cross-references are placed in the inner margin and are keyed to the text with numbers in bold.
 The top of the column shows the chapter number in bold.

 Here’s a sample of the cross references to help you compare: